 And that’s exactly what Bank of America is good at.
 The brand takes omnichannel customer engagement seriously, understanding that customers may want to pay monthly bills through their mobile device, over a POS, or through desktop apps.
 Whatever their choice, they want to do it seamlessly and have the same ease of experience.
 Over the years, this has enabled Bank of America to connect with customers and grow a highly-successful brand.

 Customers are more powerful today because they’re aware they have more options.
 Expectations have therefore changed, and it’s important to take this on board to improve your conversion rate and customer loyalty.

 Every marketer knows the importance of customer insights and data to their business.
 They allow you to better understand your customers’ behavior and make informed decisions on how to deliver the best customer experience possible.

 Since omnichannel customer engagement is a unified system, it’s a lot easier to assemble all the data in one dashboard to work with.

 Ask yourself this question, “at what point are they leaving your shopping cart, and what are they clicking the most on your website?”

-Having this data in one place will enable you to take proactive actions and create effective strategies that will help grow your business quicker.
-It all boils down to finding invaluable insights about the customer, which is important when you’re deciding on what directions to take in your marketing operations.
+Having this data in one place enables you be proactive and create effective strategies for business growth.
+It all boils down to the power of customer insights, which are so important when deciding the direction of your marketing operations.

-Emerging technologies like Artificial Intelligence, Computer Vision, Deep Learning, and Machine Learning are redefining customer engagement like we know it.
+Emerging technologies like artificial intelligence, computer vision, deep learning, and machine learning are redefining customer engagement as we know it.

-Robots get to learn more about your customers through deep learning and machine learning implementation which would bring about personalization in your customer service.
+AI can also use deep learning and machine learning to bring personalization into your customer service.

 “a project being tested at USAA uses this technique.
 It involves an AI technology built by Saffron, now a division of Intel.